Rocks to Roots: Spokane Conservation District

 Jonathan Lundgren on No-Till and the Regenerative Ag Movement

-Dr Jonathan Lundgren - Reforming food production
+Dr. Jonathan Lundgren - Reforming Food Production

 "I'm an entomologist by training - and we found that the insecticide-treated conventional corn fields had 10 times more insect pests than the regenerative fields that had never seen insecticide use.
 That's not supposed to happen."

-Dr. Jonathan Lundgren - Standing Tall
+Ep.
+35: Jonathan Lundgren - Standing Tall

 After 11 years at the USDA, responsible for his own lab and a good sized staff, the career of this well-regarded scientist and author began to fall apart when he published research that cautioned against the use of pesticides approved by the federal agency.
 How deep into the pockets of the USDA that big business reached, and to what extent science is compromised is surprising hear about.